xtxxxxxtx/graphrag_eit/README.md

    ```
    For more detailed information, please refer to [the Miniconda documentation](https://docs.anaconda.com/miniconda/).
 2. Create a new conda environment:

-   To avoid altering the base environment, create a new conda environment using the following command:
+   To avoid altering the base environment, create and activate a new conda environment using the following command:
    ```
    conda create --name <environment_name> python==3.11
+   conda activate <environment_name>
    ```
    Please replace `<environment_name>` with your desired name for the environment.